 Boston owner Tom Yawkey had remained friendly with Mele over the years, and had often told him, ”If anything happens to you in Minnesota, you call me, immediately.”
 After returning to his home in Boston, he called on Yawkey, who hired him on the spot.
 Mele worked in the Red Sox system for 25 years.

-“I was an instructor in the minor leagues, ran the minor league camp, hitting instructor, baserunning, bunting, and then when the spring training was over, they sent me all over the damn country double-checking players that the scouts had recommended.
+“I was an instructor in the minor leagues, ran the minor-league camp, hitting instructor, baserunning, bunting, and then when the spring training was over, they sent me all over the damn country doublechecking players that the scouts had recommended.
 I did that for a long time.
 Then in the fall, they had like an instructional league, and I used to run that.”
 Working as a cross-checker, he first met Jim Rice.
 Sox scout Mace Brown took him to Anderson, South Carolina, to look at Rice.

-“Now there’s a Detroit scout in the stands,” Sam remembers, ”and Rice didn’t show up for three innings.
-So the scout said, ‘Christ, he don’t want to play’ -- so he left.
+“Now there’s a Detroit scout in the stands,” Sam remembered, “and Rice didn’t show up for three innings.
+So the scout said, ‘Christ, he don’t want to play’ – so he left.
 Mace Brown and I talked to Rice after the game.
 He had worked at a variety store.
 His replacement didn’t show up, so he stayed on to help the owner.
 We called the owner; he said, ‘That’s exactly true.’
 Houston was after Rice, too, but when they took a pitcher, the Red Sox pounced and signed up Jim Rice.
 He was a driven pupil in the instructional league.
 “You know how, as an instructor, you’ve got to get the kid and say, ‘Let’s go, we’ve got extra work to do’?
 He used to grab me, every day.
 Every day.
 I didn’t get him; he got me.
 And we became great, great friends.

 “He went to Winter Haven in that league.
 I’d go down to watch him.
 He had power to all fields.
 All fields.
 Now watching these few games, he’s trying to pull everything.
 Pull everything.
 Pull everything.
 So I talked to him after the game.
 The general manager was a pitcher, who thought he was a hitter.
 He’d try to tell the kid, you’ve got to pull the ball for Fenway Park, the Wall.
 I told him after the game, I said, ‘You don’t have to worry.
 You’re not a dead pull hitter.
 You can hit balls to right center, right field, center field, left center, left field.
-Your power is all over.’”
-That’s what he did his whole career.
+Your power is all over.’
+That’s what he did his whole career.”

-This biography originally appeared in the book Spahn, Sain, and Teddy Ballgame: Boston's (almost) Perfect Baseball Summer of 1948, edited by Bill Nowlin and published by Rounder Books in 2008.
+An earlier version of this biography originally appeared in the book "Spahn, Sain, and Teddy Ballgame: Boston's (almost) Perfect Baseball Summer of 1948," edited by Bill Nowlin and published by Rounder Books in 2008.

-Interview with Sam Mele done April 15, 2006
+Interview with Sam Mele, April 15, 2006.